Premarital, Post-Marital, and Cohabitation Agreements

 Premarital agreements in Oregon must strictly comply with Oregon law.
-Any deviation from the law will likely result in an agreement which is unenforceable in court.
-Each party must have separate legal counsel, and there must be a complete disclosure of all assets and liabilities.
+You also should be aware of the ways in which your actions during the relationship may impact your agreement, and there must be a complete disclosure of all assets and liabilities.
 We will be happy to assist you in protecting your assets and negotiating a fair agreement.

 Lauren Saucy will fully answer your questions about premarital, post-marital, and cohabitation agreements.

 Let us help you resolve these stressful and confidential matters with the knowledge, experience, and personal attention you need.